 The Council occasionally requires accredited institutions to submit additional financial information based on the school’s reported financial position.

 Classification of Campuses

-The Council classifies campus activities into three categories: main (including additional space—see Glossary definition), branch (including additional space), and learning site.
+The Council classifies campus activities into two categories: main and additional location.

 Change of Location